Ryan-Rguo/Account-Registry-System-Template/README.md

 # Account-Registry-System-Template
 A website account sign-up system practice, with MD5 encrypted,  based on Python 3.8, data stored in SQLite3.

+HOW TO START: While WebRegister.py is running, use http://localhost:5000/ in web browser to start testing.

 Functions:

 Registry: